frmscoe/config-service/README.md

 ### Auth Lib Dependency - NPM Package Installation

-Ensure that a `.npmrc` file exists at the same location with the `package.json` file of `config-service-be`.
+Ensure that a `.npmrc` file exists at the same location with the `package.json` file of `config-svc-be`.
 It should contain the below content:

 ```sh